AriFordsham/GHCWiki/debugging/ticky-ticky.md

 - **Allocs:** the number of bytes allocated by the code for this closure.

-- **Allod'd:** the number of bytes allocated that have this closure's info pointer.
+- **Alloc'd:** the number of bytes allocated that have this closure's info pointer.
 You need `-ticky-allocd` to activate this column.
 (Otherwise it shows up as all zeros)

 - **Non-void arguments:** gives a short summary of the named things's non-void arguments: how many there are and a terse description of each, according to the following table.